ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/view_environments.md

 * Environments using the API service model
     * AWS Gateway environments
     * API Manager environments
-    * Environments that have been defined manually using the AMPLIFY Central CLI or APIs
+    * Environments that have been defined manually using the Axway Central CLI or APIs

 To add a new environment, click **+ Environment**.